All Time Low: 2020–2022: Wake Up, Sunshine and online allegations

 On January 1, 2020, the band released a video indicating the Last Young Renegade era had come to an end with a person in a panda suit burning their renegade jerseys, hinting their new album was coming.

 Later that same month on January 21, 2020, the band released the song "Some Kind of Disaster".

 On February 17, 2020, the band announced their new album, titled Wake Up, Sunshine, and would be released on April 3, 2020.
 The album featured 15 tracks and collaborations with rapper Blackbear and The Band Camino.

 A remix of "Monsters" by Prblm Chld was released on November 13, 2020.

 On December 4, 2020, the band's song "Monsters" was re-released, featuring vocals from singer Demi Lovato.

 Between March 2021 and June 2022, the band released a series of stand-alone singles, beginning on March 24, 2021, with the single "Once In a Lifetime".
 On June 4, 2021, the band released a remix of the track "Palm Reader" by Dreamers, Big Boi, and Upsahl.
 On July 30, 2021, the band released a single "PMA" featuring Pale Waves.
 On September 10, 2021, the band released the song "Ghost Story", a collaboration with electronic music trio Cheat Codes.
 On June 6, 2022, the band released a pop-punk cover of "Blinding Lights" by The Weeknd.

 In early October 2021, a TikTok video surfaced that accused an unnamed pop-punk band of inviting a 13-year-old onto its tour bus, claiming in the comments section that they "tried to take my bra off" with additional indications that it was All Time Low.
 A Twitter thread was later released anonymously detailing allegations against Jack Barakat.
 The band released a statement calling the allegations "completely and utterly false" and said they would pursue legal action.
 Meet Me at the Altar and Nothing,Nowhere dropped out of the band's Autumn tour and announced joint dates for shows in the wake of the allegations.
 The band sued three anonymous accounts for libel in February 2022, claiming they were "the victims of defamatory social media posts falsely and maliciously accusing them of sexual abuse and knowingly enabling such illegal conduct."
+In November 2024, the band dropped their suit, with their lawyer claiming that after a lengthy probe involving subpoenas and court orders, the defendant appeared to be multiple people who “spun an elaborate, fabricated story”.

 On October 7, 2022, the band released a new single, "Sleepwalking", accompanied by a music video.
 On December 21, 2022, they released two reimagined versions: an acoustic version and a remix by Mokita and Goldhouse.